Surgeon24/Surgeon24/README.md

 **`A passionate student ✍️`**

-I am a 3rd year Computer Science student and I am trying to develop my skills in the IT industry.
-I like to systematizing and solving difficult and intricate problems, as well as doing some funny stuff.
-So, feel free to join my jorney!
+I'm a student at Cracow University of Technology, currently in my fourth year at the Faculty of Computer Science and Telecommunications.
+I have a solid track record in developing both individual and group projects using Java, SQL, and PHP (specifically the Laravel framework).
+Additionally, I possess proficiency in other programming languages such as C/C++ and Python, along with foundational knowledge of Spring and Hibernate frameworks.

    <p align="left">
       <a href="https://github.com/Surgeon24/Surgeon24?tab=followers">